ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_effects/low_birthweight_short_gestation/index.rst

   List the risk-outcome relationships that will be included in the risk effects model for this risk factor.
 Note whether the outcome in a risk-outcome relationship is a standard GBD risk-outcome relationship or is a custom relationship we are modeling for our simulation.

+We will follow the same strategy detailed in the :ref:`GBD 2017 LBWSG documentation <riks_effects_vivarium_section>`, with modifications to account for the continuous relative risk function defined by the interpolation method described above.
+In particular, we will need to compute a PAF for the interpolated RRs rather than using the PAF from GBD.

-The relative risk of each LBWSG category in GBD is for *all-cause mortality* in the early and late neonatal period.
+The relative risk of each LBWSG category in GBD is for *all-cause mortality* in the early and late neonatal periods.
 However, GBD identifies only a *subset* of causes (not *all* causes) that are affected by LBWSG, listed in the :ref:`affected entities table above <lbwsg_affected_causes_table_gbd_2019>`.
 Therefore, despite the RR's being measured for *all*-cause mortality, **we are interested in applying the relative risks only to the cause-specific mortality rates of the causes that GBD considers to be affected by LBWSG.**

-We will follow the same strategy detailed in the :ref:`GBD 2017 LBWSG documentation <riks_effects_vivarium_section>`, with modifications to account for the continuous relative risk function defined by the interpolation method described above.
+First we decompose the all-cause mortality rate (ACMR) as the sum of:

+   - Mortality from causes **affected** by LBWSG and **modeled** in the sim
+   - Mortality from causes **affected** by LBWSG but **not modeled** in the sim
+   - Mortality from causes **unaffected** by LBWSG and **modeled** in the sim
+   - Mortality from causes **unaffected** by LBWSG but **not modeled** in the sim

+We want to apply the relative risk and PAF only to the causes in the first two categories above.
+Specifically, we will apply the relative risks to the *excess mortality rate* (EMR) of modeled affected causes, and to the *cause-specific mortality rate* (CSMR) of unmodeled affected causes, as indicated in the following table.

-.. list-table:: Risk Outcome Relationships for Vivarium
+.. list-table:: Risk-Outcome Relationships for Vivarium
    :widths: 5 5 5 5 5
    :header-rows: 1